livewire/livewire/docs/redirecting.md

 }
 ```

-This works because Livewire components are also [single-action controllers](https://laravel.com/docs/10.x/controllers#single-action-controllers) under the hood, so Laravel's native `->action()` redirector method will work seamlessly.
+This is possible because Livewire components are also [single-action controllers](https://laravel.com/docs/controllers#single-action-controllers), so Laravel's native `->action()` redirector method will work seamlessly.

 ## Flash messages

-In addition to allowing you to use Laravel's built-in redirector, Livewire supports Laravel's [flash data utilities](https://laravel.com/docs/10.x/session#flash-data).
+In addition to allowing you to use Laravel's built-in redirection methods, Livewire also supports Laravel's [session flash data utilities](https://laravel.com/docs/session#flash-data).

 To pass flash data along with a redirect, you can use Laravels' `->with()` method like so: